Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 Do you fancy overnighting on Skomer Island?

-if so make sure to book plenty of time in advance as it’s a popular place to stay.
+If so make sure to book plenty of time in advance as it’s a popular hostel to stay in.
 An old farm on the island offers three-star self-catering hostel accommodation with a communal kitchen, lounge area and library.

 • Between April to the 1st of September, overnight stays are two nights or three nights in duration